openstack/openstacksdk/doc/source/user/logging.rst

   exception to the `openstack.cloud.exc` logger.
 Wrapped exceptions are usually considered implementation details, but can be useful for debugging problems.

-openstack.cloud.iterate_timeout
+openstack.iterate_timeout
   When `shade` needs to poll a resource, it does so in a loop that waits between iterations and ultimately timesout.
-The `openstack.cloud.iterate_timeout` logger emits messages for each iteration indicating it is waiting and for how long.
+The `openstack.iterate_timeout` logger emits messages for each iteration indicating it is waiting and for how long.
 These can be useful to see for long running tasks so that one can know things are not stuck, but can also be noisy.